-Stockholder Proposals for the 2021 Annual Meeting
+Stockholder Proposals for the 2022 Annual Meeting

-If a stockholder wishes to present a proposal to be considered for inclusion in our proxy statement for the 2021 Annual Meeting of Stockholders, the proponent and the proposal must comply with the proxy proposal submission rules of the SEC.
-One of the requirements is that the proposal be received by our Secretary no later than December 7, 2020.
+If a stockholder wishes to present a proposal to be considered for inclusion in our proxy statement for the 2022 Annual Meeting of Stockholders, the proponent and the proposal must comply with the proxy proposal submission rules of the SEC.
+One of the requirements is that the proposal be received by our Secretary no later than December 21, 2021.
 Proposals we receive after that date will not be included in the proxy statement.
 We urge stockholders to submit proposals by Certified Mail - Return Receipt Requested.

-A stockholder proposal not included in our proxy statement for the 2021 Annual Meeting will not be eligible for presentation at the meeting unless the stockholder gives timely notice of the proposal in writing to our Secretary at our principal executive offices and otherwise complies with the provisions of our Bylaws.
-To be timely, our Bylaws provide that we must have received the stockholder's notice by February 5, 2021 and no later than March 7, 2021, or not more than 120 days nor less than 90 days prior to the first anniversary date of the preceding year's annual meeting; however, if we have not held an annual meeting in the previous year or the date of the annual meeting is called for a date that is more than 30 days before or more than 60 days after the first anniversary date of the preceding year's annual meeting, we must have received the stockholder's notice not later than the close of business on the later of the 90th day prior to the date of the scheduled annual meeting or the 10th day following the earlier of the day on which notice of the annual meeting date was mailed or the day of the first public announcement of the annual meeting date.
-An adjournment or postponement of an annual meeting will not commence a new time period or extend any time period for the giving of the stockholder's notice described above.
+A stockholder proposal not included in our proxy statement for the 2022 Annual Meeting will not be eligible for presentation at the meeting unless the stockholder gives timely notice of the proposal in writing to our Secretary at our principal executive offices and otherwise complies with the provisions of our Bylaws.
+To be timely, our Bylaws provide that we must have received the stockholder's notice by February 7, 2022 and no later than March 9, 2022, or not more than 120 days nor less than 90 days prior to the first anniversary date of the preceding year's annual meeting; however, if we have not held an annual meeting in the previous year or the date of the annual meeting is called for a date that is more than 30 days before or more than 60 days after the first anniversary date of the preceding year's notice not later than the close of business on the later of the 90th day prior to the date of the scheduled annual meeting or the 10th day following the earlier of the day on which notice of the annual meeting will not commence a new time period or extend any time period for the giving of the stockholder's notice described above.
 The stockholder's notice must set forth, as to each proposed matter, the information required by our Bylaws.
 The presiding officer of the meeting may refuse to acknowledge any matter not made in compliance with the foregoing procedure.